 The Admission Decision – December

 After applying in October, I found it very hard to stay focused on my applications and essays.
-I then got a new project and promotion, forcing me to rethink my application strategy.
+I then got a new project and promotion, forcing me to rethink my MBA application process strategy.
 My plan of applying to one school EA, waiting for a decision, and then applying to the others in R2 in January started to not make as much sense to me.
 What I should have been doing is to quickly decide not to apply to the other schools (I still have plenty of time since I am 26) and started to study for the GMAT again to improve my 710.

 When I received my waitlist decision in December, I realized that I had just “wasted” two months of going back and forth instead of creating a more valuable profile.
 Leading to my last lesson learned . . .